-3. When to complete an equality analysis?
+4. When to complete an equality analysis?

 For new policies and projects, consider their potential impact on equality throughout the process of developing the policy/project lifecycle.
-The equality analysis should start early in the policy development process or at the early stages of a project and be repeated throughout the decision making process.
+The equality analysis should start early in the formative stage of the policy development process or at the early stages of a project and be repeated throughout the decision-making process.
 It will help identify the stakeholders to be consulted and information to be collected.
 If data is not available to complete elements of the analysis at these early stages assumptions may be needed that can be validated later.